Boston fern·Perry's Plants

 Growth & Life Cycle

-DormancyNo true dormancy; growth slows in cooler, darker months.
+DormancyNo true dormancy, but growth may slow in cooler months.

 Propagation